Achieving periodontal health is the foundation of a stunning smile!

 Call us to book a consultation for periodontal therapy.

-During a comprehensive periodontal examination, critical information, utilizing the following tools, is gathered to assess the health of the gums, bone, and periodontal ligaments:
+During a comprehensive periodontal examination or dental cleaning appointment, critical information is gathered to assess the health of the gums, bone, and periodontal ligaments.
+The following tools are used during the appointment to determine the best individualized dental hygiene treatment plan:

 - Periodontal probing (millimetre measurements around each tooth)